 I have decided to show you my latest image titled ‘Innocence’.This image is my entry for the August challenge for the Facebook Fine Art Photography group.

-The theme was “New Beginnings’ it struck a cord with me and I knew exactly the type of image that wanted to create.
-New beginnings makes me think of innocent new born babies and animals.
+The theme was “New Beginnings’ it struck a chord with me and I knew exactly the type of image that wanted to create.
+New beginnings make me think of innocent newborn babies and animals.
 Two members of my family are pregnant at the moment, so I am surrounded!
-I wanted to communicate feelings of the innocence at birth and mother natures indifference in comparison.
+I wanted to communicate feelings of the innocence at birth and mother nature’s indifference in comparison.
 I wanted calmness with an element of danger.
 Fresh eyes looking out at the world with no concept of fear.
 You can read about the making of this image, including the speed edit video showing exactly how the wings were made over on my blog.

 In brief, I bought the nest in a craft shop, then polystyrene eggs, we painted them pale brown then speckled them with a toothbrush.
 It was very messy!
-Then the cat, nest and flowers we photographed together, then model was added in afterwards.
+Then the cat, nest, and flowers we photographed together, then model was added in afterward.
 For the wings I bought individual feathers and photographed them one by one against a black backdrop, holding them with two sets of tweezers.
-I then masked them using an awesome new technique that I recently learnt at a CreativeLive class hosted by Aaron Nace.
+I then masked them using an awesome new technique that I recently learned at a CreativeLive class hosted by Aaron Nace.

 52 weeks project

 It´s hard to choose a favorite portrait but I think the one I like the most is my 13th picture of my 52 weeks project.
 It´s a self-portrait I took in the woods nearby.
 I consider myself a storyteller and I use my body to express feelings and adventures.
 What I like about this portrait is the expression, the mood, and the colors.
 It´s dark but you can feel that there is more.
 Is he killing her the next second or is it all about love and affinity?
 What do you think?